 The proposed syllabus must be submitted for review eight (8) weeks prior to the beginning of the term in which the student wishes to take the course.
-Every submitted syllabus is reviewed by the Graduate Program Coordinator and one additional member of the Curriculum Committee of the School.
-Once approved, the course is created and the student registers in the course.
+Every submitted syllabus is reviewed by the School Director.
+Once approved, the course is created and the student will be registered in the course.